litruv/websocket-driver/README.md

 cd websocket-driver
 ```

-3. Configure the WebSocket Driver by editing the `config.json` file located in the `config` directory.
+3. Configure the API WebSocket Bridge by editing the `config.json` file located in the `config` directory.
 Refer to the 'Configuration' section below for details on how to customize the configuration based on your requirements and the API you are working with.

 4. Build the Docker image.